yfosp/start-here/README.md

     - **a) Star this repo**
     - **b) Submit a PR**
     - **c) Raise an issue titled 'I wish to join this organization'**
-2. Once you've indicated your interest, an admin will send an invitation to your GitHub Account and email for you to join the organization.
+2. Once you've indicated your interest, an admin will send an invitation to your GitHub account & email for you to join the organization.
 3. We are in the midst of setting up an **automated** GitHub Actions pipeline to automatically invite users when they raise an issue or submit a PR, in the future.
 4. After joining this organization, please do the following:
     - Click [here](https://github.com/Your-First-Open-Source-Project)